jhalterman/lyra/README.md

 #### On Recovery / Retry Policies

-Recovery/Retry policies allow you to specify:
+[Recovery / Retry policies](http://jodah.net/lyra/javadoc/net/jodah/lyra/retry/RetryPolicy.html) allow you to specify:

 * The maximum number of retry attempts to perform
 * The maxmimum duration that retries should be performed for
 * The standard interval between retry attempts
 * The maximum interval between retries to exponentially backoff to

-Lyra allows for Recovery/Retry policies to be set globally or for individual resource types, as well as for initial connection attempts.
+Lyra allows for Recovery / Retry policies to be set globally or for individual resource types, as well as for initial connection attempts.

 #### On Retryable Failures